threefoldfoundation/books/books/freeflow_twin/src/network/farming/node_buy.md

 ## FreeFlow Node Gold

-This is a node enough to host the digital life of about 50 people but storage.
+This is a node enough to host the digital life of about 50 people with more storage.

 > COMMERCIALS
 >
 > - 1599,- USD (without transport costs)
 > - reward:
->     - 400 CHI per month during 5 years (*)
+>     - 500 CHI per month during 5 years
->     - 200 CHI boosters for achievements accomplished (*)
+>     - upto 500 CHI boosters for achievements accomplished  see in farming reward section.

 Only limited amount of nodes will be sold using above commercials, make sure to do your pre-purchase online soon.